AISyLab/IterativeDLFramework/README.md

 Then, the user can, e.g., select __labels_dl[10]__ that are all new labels returned by the iterative framework after phase 3 of iteration 10, in all the epochs.
 As an example __labels_dl[10][5]__ returns the labels for the full attack set after phase 3 of iteration 10 and epoch 5.
 After that, the user can split the vector __labels_dl[10][5]__ into scalar multiplication (or modular exponentiation) traces with different lenghts.

-Additionaly, the user can also retrive the accuracy for set1 and for set2 for all framework iterations:
+Additionaly, the user can also retrieve the accuracy for set1 and for set2 for all framework iterations:
 ```python
 accuracy_set1 = framework.get_accuracy_set1()
 accuracy_set2 = framework.get_accuracy_set2()